groundwater/Scala-HBase/README.md

     Remember that a transaction must lock any cells required by the list of `Assertion`s.
-    Should any assertions fail the transaction must aborted, and all locks released safely.
+    Should any assertions fail the transaction must be aborted, and all locks released safely.

     If all assertions succeed, set the global status to `2-ASSERTED`